niteria/build123d_draft/README.md

 `build123d_draft` is a collection of utilities/helpers for an amazing CAD [Build123d][build123d].
 Build123d did a great work for hiding OCCT complexity behind nice pythonic interface.
-Though my experience with the library reveal some repetitive patterns. `build123d_draft` is an attempt to abstract these patterns.
+Though my experience with the library revealed some repetitive patterns. `build123d_draft` is an attempt to abstract these patterns.